-The crew relays safety instructions (or they are presented in a video on screens behind each seat) and the Captain gives a brief message to passengers along the lines of the weather in your destination city, any expected weather or turbulence issues expected and how long the flight is expected to take.
+The crew relays safety instructions (or they are presented in a video on screens behind each seat), and the Captain gives a brief message to passengers along the lines of the weather in your destination city, any expected weather or turbulence issues expected and how long the flight is expected to take.

-Accidents are very rare, so safety measures are seldom needed; the crew address them in the unlikely event they are necessary.
+Accidents are very rare, so safety measures are seldom needed; the crew addresses them in the unlikely event they are necessary.
 If an emergency does occur, the crew is well-trained and equipped to assist passengers.

-When the pilot gets the clearance to takeoff, the plane will begin accelerating along the runway before becoming airborne.
-This is the part some passengers dislike, because the plane is leaving the ground and the body is angled upward.
+When the pilot gets the clearance to take off, the plane will begin accelerating along the runway before becoming airborne.
+This is the part some passengers dislike because the plane is leaving the ground, and the body is angled upward.

 When the plane reaches a certain altitude, passengers are free to move about in the cabin and use the restrooms.
-Many planes have a video screen on the back of each seat with on-demand music, TV programs and movies for entertainment.
+Many planes have a video screen on the back of each seat with on-demand music, TV programs, and movies for entertainment.
 Wi-Fi is usually available as well, so you can take care of personal or business-related tasks.

 If you're in the coach section (typically the cheapest) section, you'll generally get a snack like pretzels or cookies and sodas or water.
 You can still buy additional food items or alcoholic beverages if you prefer.

 If there is turbulence and moving around is not safe while in the air, the crew will instruct passengers to remain seated until notified otherwise.
 Turbulence is nothing to fear—it is caused by fluctuating air pressures and is a normal experience of flying.

-Some people fear this part of the journey, because the plane will often slightly roll (turn) and change altitudes in preparation to descend and land on the airport runway assigned to the flight.
+Some people fear this part of the journey because the plane will often slightly roll (turn) and change altitudes in preparation to descend and land on the airport runway assigned to the flight.

-If you checked any luggage, you will then head to the baggage claim area.
+If you checked any luggage, you would then head to the baggage claim area.
 Airport signage will direct you to baggage claim, or you can get assistance from airport staff.
 Shortly after landing, luggage is placed on a carousel for passengers to pick up.